-Using this polymorphic version, we can, for example, obtain the optimal segmentation indices $\hat{x}_{i,j}$ using the tupled selection semiring, see Section \ref{subsec:Tupling-semirings}.
+Using this polymorphic recursion, we can, for example, obtain the optimal configuration $l_{\mathrm{seg}}^{*}$ as well $s_{\text{seg}}^{*}=E^{*}$, using the tupled selection semiring, see Section \ref{subsec:Tupling-semirings}.

-Since the $e_{i,j}$ are all non-negative and shorter segments are typically more accurately modelled than larger segments (given the same model structure across segments), the problem as stated above usually has a ``degenerate'' optimal solution with only the `diagonal' segments $x_{i,i},i\in\left\{ 1,2,\ldots,N\right\} $ of length 1, selected.
-To avoid the collapse onto this degenerate solution, we can \emph{regularize }the sum \citep{little-2019}:
+Since the segment fit errors are, generally, all non-negative, $e_{i,j}>0$ and shorter segments are typically more accurately modelled than larger segments (given the same model structure across segments), the problem as stated above usually has a ``degenerate'' optimal solution with only the `diagonal' segments $\left(i,i\right),i\in\left\{ 1,2,\ldots,N\right\} $ of length 1, selected.
+To avoid the collapse onto this degenerate solution, we can \emph{regularize }the sum \citep{little-2019},